Salt Lake Sector-V and IT Centre metro stations

-Salt Lake Sector-V (also known as Bandhan Bank Salt Lake Sector-V) and IT Centre are the Kolkata Metro stations serving Salt Lake Sector-V. The Salt Lake Sector-V station of Green Line and the IT Centre station of the upcoming Orange Line are located beside each other, and connected by means of an over-bridge forming an elevated interchange between the Green and Orange Lines.
+Salt Lake Sector V (also known as Bandhan Bank, Salt Lake Sector V for sponsorship reasons) and IT Centre are the Kolkata Metro stations serving Salt Lake Sector-V. The Salt Lake Sector-V station of Green Line and the IT Centre station of the upcoming Orange Line are located beside each other, and connected by means of an over-bridge forming an elevated interchange between the Green and Orange Lines.

 Salt Lake Sector-V is the terminal metro station on the Green Line.
 It was completed and inaugurated in February 2020.
 IT Centre on the Orange Line is still under construction as of November 2024.